Company Liquidation in the Czech Republic

 The costs of company liquidation in the Czech Republic

-Companies which no longer have activities on the market in the Czech Republic need to pay approximately CZK 35,000, but costs might vary, depending on the assets and liabilities involved.
+Companies which no longer have activities on the market in the Czech Republic need to pay a fee of approximately CZK 35,000, but costs might vary, depending on the assets and liabilities involved.

 Applicable legislation in a company liquidation